-The ESG database uses data from multiple ESG data providers, public sources and internal assessments.
+The ESG database uses data from multiple ESG data providers and public sources, and takes internal assessments into account.
 Internal assessments take into account factors such as an issuer's future expected ESG development, the plausibility of the data with regard to past or future events, an issuer's willingness to engage in dialogue on ESG matters and a company's ESG-specific decisions.